 Faculty Research Support Fund

 The Faculty Research Support Fund offers in-kind support to CCTR investigators with limited or no funding who wish to initiate a research project, or to those who have funding but may need additional resources for project completion.
 Amount awarded is a maximum of $5,000.
-Applications can be submitted at any time.

-Nursing Research Program
+Nursing Research Grant Program

-The Nursing Research Program is intended to support and encourage the research career development of nurses as clinical investigators at Seattle Children’s.
+The Nursing Research Grant Program is intended to support and encourage the research career development of nurses as clinical investigators at Seattle Children's.
 The program supports nurses of all levels of research experience.
 Amount awarded is a maximum of $10,000.

 Pediatric Pilot Funds

-The CCTR Pediatric Pilot Funds is a competitive program supports investigators initiating "proof of concept" testing, obtaining preliminary findings or conducting other activities necessary to prepare for competitive, full-scale grant applications.
+The Pediatric Pilot Funds is a competitive program that supports investigators initiating "proof of concept" testing, obtaining preliminary findings or conducting other activities necessary to prepare for competitive, full-scale grant applications.
 Amount awarded is a maximum of $20,000.